jonatas/green-circle/README.md

 ## Setup your key

 1. Create or get your key on [Circle CI api](https://circleci.com/account/api).
-2. Set as a environment variable
+2. Set your environment variable on a `.env` file in the main directory of these project

 ```
 export CI_TOKEN=myAwesomeToken